ranjeeta20/Sales-Data-Visualization/README.md

 # Sales-Data-Visualization
-Interactive Dashboard Vrindra Store Data Analysis) using excel i create a dashboard where we can see all sales detail year and monthly
+Interactive Dashboard Vrindra Store Data Analysis) using MS-Excel created a dashboard where we can see all sales detail yearly and monthly